County Fight Contested

 Courthouse Arrests

-• 20 people arrested by ICE inside Franklin County Municipal Court in 2025
+• 20 people arrested by ICE inside Franklin County Municipal Court in 2025, plus 1 in 2026 (per court figures); a separate count puts it at 18 inside the courthouse and 3 detained nearby since 2025

 • Activists pushing judges to adopt rules barring ICE from courthouse premises